Trichopodus chuna Hamilton, 1822; Colisa chuna (Hamilton, 1822); Trichopodus sota Hamilton, 1822; Colisa sota (Hamilton, 1822)

-Described from the Ganges River in northern India as far as its floodplain and delta in Bangladesh, and also known from the Brahmaputra system in the states of Assam, Manipur, Meghalaya, and Arunachal Pradesh, with additional records from Nepal.
+Known from the Ganges River in northern India, including its floodplain and delta in Bangladesh, plus the Brahmaputra system in the states of Assam, Manipur, Meghalaya, and Arunachal Pradesh, with additional records from Nepal.

 Wild examples are rare in the aquarium hobby with virtually all fish on sale produced commercially for the purpose.